 The term "assessments" shall have the same meaning as the term "evaluation" in the IDEA, as provided in Section 1414, Title 20 of the United States Code.
 The District will determine what assessments, if any, are necessary and arrange for such assessments for referred or eligible students in accordance with the District's general practice and procedure and applicable law.
-PCS will be responsible for gathering all pertinent information and sharing such information with the District and/or SELPA (where applicable according to SELPA policies).
-Information gathered will be used as tools to determine the student's disability, eligibility for services, and determining the nature and extent of required services.
-PCS shall work in collaboration with the District to obtain parent/guardian consent to assess PCS students.
-PCS shall not conduct special education assessments unless directed by the District.
+MHS shall work in collaboration with the District to obtain parent/guardian consent to assess MHS students.
+MHS shall not conduct special education assessments.